-The drainages of the inner section together with the drainage of the outer plug were closed at the beginning of November.
+The drainages of the inner section together with the drainage of the outer plug were closed at the beginning of November 2004.
 The pressure (pore pressure and total pressure) both in the backfill and in some parts of the buffer in the six deposition holes increased after this date.
 At the beginning of December 2004 damages was observed on two of the canisters (canister No 2 and No 6).
 The power to all of the canisters was then switched off and the drainage of the tunnel was opened.
 The power of canisters was switched on again on December 15 except for canister No 2 which was out of order.
 The drainage of the tunnel was kept open.
 The increase in pore pressure affected the saturation rate of the backfill and the buffer.
 The failure of canister No 2 and the time when the power was switched off affected also the measurements especially the temperature measurements in the buffer.
 At the beginning of September 2005 more problems with the power to canister 6 was observed.
-The power t the canister was switched off for about 2 months.
+The power to the canister was switched off for about 2 months.
 The power to canister 6 was switched on again on November 2 2005.
-This affected the measured temperature and pressure in the buffer in deposition hole 6.
-Over a period of 5 days in October 2007 the power to canister 6 was switched off for a third time.
-Also this small stop of the power to the canister affected measured pressure and temperature.
-A packer installed in the rock in Section 1 was broken around the 18th of April 2006.
+Due to new problems with the heaters in canister No 6 in May and June 2008 the power was reduced to about 1150 W. A packer installed in the rock in Section 1 was broken around the 18th of April 2006.
 The broken packer caused an increase in the measured total and pore pressure in the backfill in Section 1.
-At the beginning of April 2007 some of the installed sensors for measuring pore pressure and total pressure in the backfill measured an increased pressure.
-The change in the measure pressures is probably related to the work with the excavation of a new tunnel near by the Prototype-tunnel which was initialized at that time.
+The work with the new tunnel near by the Prototype site which started in April 2007 has affected the pressure, water outflow and saturation of the backfill.